top of page

 In the meantime, I'd love to know how you get on with trying these simple, in-the-moment steps to managing your drama.
 Maybe there are different self-soothing strategies that you find helpful, that you would like to share with others.
 If so, then email me or leave a comment below.

-For other blogs in the Drama Triangle series:
+Click below for other blogs in the Drama Triangle series:

 * The Drama Triangle was created by Stephen Karpman.